jetbrains-academy/introduction_to_python/Variables/Arithmetic operators/task.md

  - Divide the value stored in `number` by `2`.
  - Calculate a remainder of such a division.
  - Multiply the division result by `2`.
- - Add the division result to the multiplication result.
+ - Add the division remainder to the multiplication result.
  - Subtract the multiplication result from the number.
  - Perform a floor division of `number` by 2.
  - Raise the `multiplication_result` to the power of 3